 2007 February - Parliament adopts bill allowing dual citizenship, paving the way for naturalisation of Armenia's massive foreign diaspora estimated at around 8 million.

-2007 March - Prime Minister Andranik Markarian dies suddenly of a heart attack.
-He is replaced by Serge Sarkisian.
+2007 March - Prime Minister Andranik Markaryan dies suddenly of a heart attack.
+He is replaced by Serzh Sargsyan.

-2007 May - Prime Minister Sarkisian's Republican Party wins almost 33% of the vote in parliamentary polls.
+2007 May - Republican Party wins almost 33% of the vote in parliamentary polls.
 European observers say the elections generally meet international standards.

-2008 February - Presidential elections.
-Prime Minister Serzh Sarkisian is declared winner.
-Thousands of opposition supporters take to the streets to protest the result.
+2008 February - Prime Minister Serzh Sargsyan wins presidential elections.
+Thousands of opposition supporters take to the streets to protest at the result.

 2008 March - Three-week state of emergency declared.
 Police disperse Yerevan protests amid arrests and accusations of brutality.
 Parliament passes law restricting public gatherings.